iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Experiments

 \section{Experiments}

 Extensive numerical experiments were conducted to evaluate the effectiveness of the proposed iFCTN-TC method with different random-missing (RM) and fiber-missing (FM) levels.
+We compared iFCTN against eight state-of-the-art baselines: HaLRTC \cite{HaLRTC}, TNN \cite{TNN}, TMac \cite{TMac}, TFTC \cite{TFTC}, SNN~\cite{HaLRTC}, Tucker \cite{tucker1966some}, TT \cite{TT}, and FCTN \cite{FCTN}.
 The algorithm parameters were set as follows: the proximal parameter $\rho = 0.1$, maximum iteration $t_{\max}= 1000$, and stopping criteria $\epsilon = 10^{-5}$.
-All simulations implemented in MATLAB on a computer of 12th Gen Intel(R) Core(TM) i7-12700H (20 CPUs), ~2.3GHz.
-We compare iFCTN against eight state-of-the-art baselines: HaLRTC \cite{HaLRTC}, TNN \cite{TNN}, TMac \cite{TMac}, TFTC \cite{TFTC}, SNN~\cite{HaLRTC}, Tucker \cite{tucker1966some}, TT \cite{TT}, and FCTN \cite{FCTN}.
+To minimize the influence of the numerical optimizer, the TMac, TFTC, Tucker, TT, and FCTN models were also solved using the PAM scheme.
+For HaLRTC, the weight vector $\alpha$ was fixed to $(\frac{1}{N}, \dots, \frac{1}{N})$.
+The hyperparameters for those methods were tuned over prescribed ranges and selected manually for best performance.
+All datasets were pre-normalized to $[0,1]$.